How TCPA affects your business

 Automated marketing apps like Tobi can help you meet your compliance obligations.
 Both apps prompt you to put in place the required permissions, opt-out mechanism and transparent marketing language as you gather sign-ups and deliver your SMS campaigns.

 Within your Shopify store’s full terms and conditions, you should have a section that’s dedicated to your SMS marketing practices.
-There you should set out exactly how you’ll be contacting your subscribers by text message in relation to promotional messages.
+There you should set out exactly how you’ll be contacting your End Users by text message in relation to promotional messages.
 We recommend you consult a legal professional who is familiar with the TCPA to help you put together the right legal wording for this.

 Once you have consent, and you begin sending marketing campaigns, you should provide an opportunity to opt-out or ask for help, in every message that you send.